 If you’re planning to drive a long distance to go look for your parking spot, it’s a good idea to plan.
 When you’re getting ready to leave, ask your parent if they can pick you up at the airport and take you to the spot.
 Make sure your parent knows exactly how far you need to drive so they’ll be able to give you the exact amount of time you’ll need to park.
 Not only will this save them time, but it may also save you money on parking fees at the airport.

-If you’re planning to drive or ride a bike to the parking lot, consider taking public transportation.
+If you’re planning to drive or ride a bike to the Airport Parking lot, consider taking public transportation.
 This is usually less expensive than parking but still costs quite a bit less than parking.
 By riding the bus or subway to the park, you won’t waste time trying to find a place to park, and you’ll likely find that you don’t even have to park.
 Buses and trains are extremely reliable and very safe, even at rush hour.
 Just ride your bike and you’ll be fine.